backdrop-contrib/slick/docs/UPGRADE.md

         }
         ````

-        Be sure you add relevant autoload directives into your MODULE.info file.
+        Important!
+Be sure you add relevant autoload directives into your
+        MODULE.info file.
 See below for details.

 ## MIGRATING SLICK (CUSTOM) MODULES FROM 2.x TO 3.x